Arum family (Araceae)

 Cultivation: The preference is dappled sunlight to light shade during the spring, when vegetative growth and flowering occurs; medium shade is tolerated later in the year.
 The soil should be moist to mesic and contain an abundance of organic material from decaying leaves and other material.
 It is easier to start plants from corms, rather than seeds.

 Faunal Associations: The flowers are pollinated by fungus gnats (Sciaridae & Mycetophilidae) and the larvae of parasitic thrips.
-In particular, the oligolectic thrip Heterothrips arisaemae is attracted to Jack-in-the-Pulpit.
+In particular, the oligolectic thrips Heterothrips arisaemae and probably Ctenothrips bridwelli are attracted to the flowers of Jack-in-the-Pulpit.
 The foliage and corms (especially the latter) contain crystals of calcium oxalate, which can cause a burning sensation in the mouth and irritation of the gastrointestinal tract.
 As a result, mammalian herbivores rarely eat this plant.
 However, some upland gamebirds feed on the foliage occasionally, including Meleagris gallopavo (Wild Turkey).
 The red berries are eaten by some woodland birds, including Hylocichla mustelina (Wood Thrush) and the Wild Turkey.

-Photographic Location: The upper photograph was taken at Busey Woods in Urbana, Illinois, while the lower photograph was taken at a woodlands near Kickapoo State Park in Vermillion County, Illinois.
-The plant in the upper photograph is suffering somewhat from the effects of a spring drought.
+Photographic Location: The photographs were taken at Busey Woods in Urbana, Illinois, and at a woodlands near Kickapoo State Park in Vermilion County, Illinois.

 Comments: Jack-in-the-Pulpit is a favorite woodland wildflower because of its curious flowers.
 The closest relative of this species is Arisaema dracontium (Green Dragon).
 Green Dragon also occurs in moist to mesic woodlands, but it is less common in Illinois.
 Each flower of Green Dragon has a long narrow spadix that protrudes above the spathe; the latter is narrowly cylindrical.
 The foliage of these two species differs as well: Jack-in-the-Pulpit has compound leaves with 3 leaflets, while Green Dragon has compound leaves with 5-13 leaflets.
 The leaflets of the latter are more narrow than those of Jack-in-the-Pulpit.
 In southern Illinois, there is a rare subspecies of Jack-in-the-Pulpit, Arisaema triphyllum pusillum, that is a dwarf version of the typical subspecies.